The Life of Jack London as Reflected in his Works

 1916, that life came to an end.

 Jack London was an extremely complex man, and biographers

 use widely-varying terms to describe him.
 Although the London name is now a marketing

+tool for everything from shopping malls to tour companies, controversy still surrounds even his suitability as a commercial tool.
 In Whitehorse in 1996, the two main access routes into the city from the Alaska Highway were named to honour